Uptown Funk: International

-It reached the top spot on France's Syndicat National de l'Édition Phonographique (SNEP) its sixth week, 27 December 2014, spending 11 weeks in the number one position.
+It reached the top spot in France in its sixth week, spending 11 weeks in the number one position.
 It charted for a total of 117 weeks, never leaving it from 2014 to 2017.
-It was certified diamond by the SNEP for sales of 250,000 copies.
+It was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP) for sales of 250,000 copies.
 "Uptown Funk" reached number one on both Belgium charts, Ultratop 50 Wallonia and Flanders, spending six and three weeks on the top of the respective charts.
 The song was certified three times platinum by the Belgian Entertainment Association (BEA), for sales of 90,000 copies.
 In Italy, the song was certified five times platinum, for track-equivalent sales of 250,000 units, despite only peaking at number three on the FIMI Singles Chart.
 The single debuted at number 11 in Australia on 30 November 2014, jumping to number two the following week.
 In its third week, it topped the charts, where it stayed for a total of six weeks.
 It is the best-selling single in Australia of all time and has been certified 22 times platinum for track-equivalent sales of 1,540,000.
 The single made the Australian year-end charts in 2014, 2015 and 2016, peaking at number one in 2015.
-In New Zealand, the song debuted in the top ten on 1 December 2014, at number seven.
+In New Zealand, the song debuted in the top ten, at number seven.
 In its fourth week on the chart, it peaked at number one, staying there for nine consecutive weeks.
-The track not only topped the year-end chart, but it was certified five times platinum by Recorded Music NZ (RMNZ) for 75,000 copies sold.
+The track not only topped the year-end chart, but it was certified nine times platinum by Recorded Music NZ (RMNZ).
 "Uptown Funk" set a record, achieved by four other songs, as it topped the Billboard Hot 100 and the Official UK Singles chart for at least seven weeks each.
 The song is reported to earn $100,000 for the label and composers per week streaming on Spotify alone.
 It had sold over twenty million equivalent units as of 2015.